milvus-io/milvus/README.md

 To connect with other users and contributors, welcome to join our [slack channel](https://join.slack.com/t/milvusio/shared_invite/enQtNzY1OTQ0NDI3NjMzLWNmYmM1NmNjOTQ5MGI5NDhhYmRhMGU5M2NhNzhhMDMzY2MzNDdlYjM5ODQ5MmE3ODFlYzU3YjJkNmVlNDQ2ZTk).

+## Contributors

+Deep thanks and appreciation go to the following people.

+- [akihoni](https://github.com/akihoni) found a broken link and a small typo in the README file.

 ## Milvus Roadmap

 Please read our [roadmap](https://milvus.io/docs/en/roadmap/) to learn about upcoming features.